JGolden25/josephmanytomanytest/README.md

 # josephmanytomanytest
-laravel many to many project
+User can get multiple entrees and each entree can belong to many users.